igorski/MWEngine/README.md

 =============

 ...an audio engine for Android written in C++, using OpenSL for low latency performance.
-The engine has been written for the MikroWave synthesis/sequencing-application.
+The engine has been written for the MikroWave synthesis/sequencing-application and works from API level 9 (Android 2.3/Gingerbread) and up.

 The engine provides an architecture that allows you to work with audio within a musical context.
 It is easy to build upon the base classes and create your own noise generating mayhem.
 A few keywords describing the